AMERICAN SPINAL INJURY ASSOCIATION

 Credit is only given to attendees that sign-in for the course; successfully complete the entire course; and evaluate the course.
-After the conference you will receive an email with a link to the evaluation system.
+You will receive a daily email with a link to the evaluation system.
 Please click on the link and begin to evaluate.
 Each day you will receive a new email with a link to evaluate that day.

-The Academy’s Annual Meeting includes healthcare professionals representing a variety of specialties involved in the management of spinal cord injury/disorder (SCI/D).
-Professionals attending include, but are not limited to: physicians, basic scientists and clinical researchers,physician assistants, nurses,psychologists,social workers, rehabilitation counselors, physical and occupational therapists,as well as residents, fellows,and students from various professions.
+ASIA’s Annual Scientific Meeting includes healthcare professionals representing a variety of specialties involved in the management of spinal cord injury/disorder (SCI/D).
+Professionals attending include, but are not limited to: physicians, basic scientists and clinical researchers, physician assistants, nurses, psychologists, social workers, rehabilitation counselors, physical and occupational therapists, as well as residents, fellows, and students from various professions.

-The educational level for this learning activity is Intermediate/Advanced and there are no prerequisites.
-Ratio participant to presenter (1 presenter to 20 attendees)
+The educational level for this learning activity is Intermediate/advanced and there are no prerequisites.

 Method of Instructions